influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/query_language/continuous_queries_config.md

 ---
-title: Configuring continuous queries
+title: Configuring Continuous Queries
+menu:
+  influxdb_09:
+    weight: 41
+    parent: query_language
 ---

 ## What is a continuous query?
 A continuous query (CQ) is an InfluxQL query that the system periodically executes in batches.

 Each batch contains one or more queries where each query covers a single `GROUP BY time()` interval.
 InfluxDB always generates a query for the current `GROUP BY time()` interval (determined by `now()`) and it generates zero or more queries for recent `GROUP BY time()` intervals.